lgtm-migrator/invenio-records-draft/README.rst

 This library helps to solve the situation where records in Invenio go through draft stage before they are published.
 The following should hold:

-    1. Draft records should follow the same json schema as published records with the exception that all/most properties are not required even though they are marked as such
+1. Draft records should follow the same json schema as published records with the exception that all/most properties are not required even though they are marked as such ✓
 2. Draft records should follow the same marshmallow schema as published records with some exceptions:

-        a. all/most properties are not required even though they are marked as such
+    a. all/most properties are not required even though they are marked as such ✓
-        b. for properties that have validators attached these validations will be ignored, unless they are explicitly marked with `draft_allowed`.
+    b. for properties that have validators attached these validations will be ignored, unless they are explicitly marked with ``draft_allowed``. ✓

-    3. If wished, draft records may not follow the schema at all.
-In this case, the record metadata passed to elasticsearch must include only the valid properties according to the previous point.
+3. If wished, draft records may be configured not follow the schema at all.
+In this case, the record metadata passed to elasticsearch must include only the valid properties defined in the previous point to make sure that ES index does not get broken

-    4. "Draft" records live at a different endpoint than published ones.
-The recommended URL is `/api/records` for the published records and `/api/draft-records` for drafts
+4. "Draft" records live at a different endpoint and different ES index than published ones.
+   The recommended URL is ``/api/records`` for the published records and ``/api/drafts/records`` for drafts ✓

-    5. Draft and published records share the same value of pid but have two different pid types
+5. Draft and published records share the same value of pid but have two different pid types ✓

 6. Published records can not be directly created/updated/patched.
-Draft records can be created/updated/patched.
+Draft records can be created/updated/patched. ✓

-    7. GET on a published record returns top-level section and HTTP header `links`.
-       Apart from `self` the section contains:
+7. Invenio record contains ``Link`` header and ``links`` section in the JSON payload.
+   Links of a published record contain (apart from ``self``):

-        a. `draft` - a url that links to the "draft" version of the record.
+    a. ``draft`` - a url that links to the "draft" version of the record.
 This url is present only if the draft version of the record exists
-        b. `edit` - URL to a handler that creates a draft version of the record and then returns HTTP 302 redirect to the draft version.
+    b. ``edit`` - URL to a handler that creates a draft version of the record and then returns HTTP 302 redirect to the draft version.
 This url is present only if the draft version does not exist
-        c. `unpublish` - URL to a handler that creates a draft version of the record if it does not exist, removes the published version and then returns HTTP 302 to the draft.
+    c. ``unpublish`` - URL to a handler that creates a draft version of the record if it does not exist, deletes the published version and then returns HTTP 302 to the draft.

-    8. On a draft record the `links` also contain:
+8. On a draft record the ``links`` contain (apart from ``self``):

-        a. `published` - a url that links to the "published" version of the record.
+    a. ``published`` - a url that links to the "published" version of the record.
 This url is present only if the published version of the record exists

-        a. `publish` - a POST to this url publishes the record.
+    b. ``publish`` - a POST to this url publishes the record.
 The JSONSchema and marshmallow schema of the published record must pass.
 After the publishing the draft record is deleted.
 HTTP 302 is returned pointing to the published record.

-    9. The serialized representation of a draft record contains a section named `validation`.
+9. The serialized representation of a draft record contains a section named ``_draft_validation``.
    This section contains the result of marshmallow and JSONSchema validation against original schemas.

-    10. Deletion of a published record does not delete the draft record.
+10. Deletion of a published record does not delete the draft record. ✓

-    11. Deletion of a draft record does not delete the published record.
+11. Deletion of a draft record does not delete the published record. ✓

 Usage